makrai/notes/ruckle2010-zero-shot-transfer-self-sup-text-match-massive.md

 ## 5.1 Setup

-* we (2) combine knowledge from our domain adapters (§4) with AdapterFusion (AF;
+* we (2) combine knowledge from our domain adapters (§4) with AdapterFusion (AF; Pfeiffer+ 2020a).
-  Pfeiffer+ 2020a).
 This learns
-  * a weighted combination of multiple (fixed) adapters in each BERT layer and is typically trained on the target task.
+  * a weighted combination of multiple (fixed) adapters in each BERT layer and
+  * typically trained on the target task.
 We adapt this approach to our zero-shot setup and train it with multi-task learning as above

 # 7 Conclusoin